gwpicard/shopify-mcp-complete/SPECIFICATION.md

 ## 5. What's Excluded (and Why)

-This server is scoped to the product audit workflow and adjacent merchant operations.
 The following Shopify API areas are intentionally omitted.

 ### API Domains Not Included